Rey-EL/public-portfolio/cybersecurity-labs/google-cybersecurity-activities/parking-lot-usb-exercise/README.md

 ## Scenario

-As part of the security team at Rhetorical Hospital, I arrived at work one morning and found a USB stick with the hospital's logo printed on it on the ground of the parking lot.
-There was no one else around who might have dropped it, so I decided to pick it up out of curiosity.
-I brought the USB drive back to the office where the team had virtualization software installed on a workstation.
-Virtualization software was used for this purpose because it is one of the only ways to safely investigate an unfamiliar USB stick.
-The software worked by running a simulated instance of the computer on the same workstation.
-This simulation was not connected to other files or networks, so the USB drive could not affect other systems if it happened to be infected with malicious software.
+As part of the security team at Rhetorical Hospital, I found a USB stick with the hospital's logo on it in the parking lot.
+I brought the USB drive back to the office for safe analysis.
+To do this, I used virtualization software to create a **sandbox**, which is an isolated, simulated computer instance.
+This sandboxing technique is critical because it allows for the safe investigation of a suspicious device without connecting it to the hospital's network or files, preventing any potential malware from causing harm.

 ## Contents